 “My pockets were not deep enough for London.
 Berlin seemed like an opportunity and an adventure,” Campbell remembers.
 Part of the Berlin story, or of any big city for that matter, is the enormous impact that “new people” have in driving progress.
 To sell interesting and expensive black clothes in Berlin was not a genius idea.
 The interesting part was to run a store like a club: Somewhat hard to find.
 Not overeager to please everybody.
 Offering something that you would not find anywhere else.
 It was what marketers nowadays call an “experience.”

 Much like the city’s art galleries, Darklands cockily proposed its customers to participate in destination shopping.
-The difference of course is that a good gallery does not need walk-in clients — quite the opposite: a walk-in client is normally only good enough for buying a beach towel or whatever merch the gallery is offering.
-But then again a store like Darklands not for a walk-in clientele either.
+The difference, of course, is that a good gallery does not need walk-in clients — quite the opposite: a walk-in client is normally only good enough for buying a beach towel or whatever merch the gallery is offering.
+Then again, a store like Darklands is not for a walk-in clientele either.
 Campbell fondly remembers customers flying in from Moscow or Paris, coming directly from the airport to Darklands for shopping sprees that ran into five figures and then disappearing for the rest of the weekend in Berlin’s equally excessive nighttime rituals.
 Or go directly back to the airport to catch the next flight back.

 The very refined style Darklands stands for today is far away from the black-leather style of old school Berlin, or the obscenely expensive clothes for 36-hour-parties that it become known for it in the old days.
 The new handwritten logo, developed by Campbell’s partner Estefania Campillo, is inspired by her collection of very old cookbooks, her favorite backdrop for the photos she produces for social media are decaying Gründerzeit-buildings.
-That’s about as non-clubby as it gets, but the underlying indie spirit fits perfectly into a city that still loathes anything to obviously successful Furthermore, the sculptural, chunky boots by Carol Christian Poel, with their not too practical dripped rubber soles are collector’s items, but would by a vast majority of self-declared fashion lovers still be considered: a) ridiculous, b) unwearable, and c) a menace to a tasteful society.
+That’s about as non-clubby as it gets, but the underlying indie spirit fits perfectly into a city that still loathes anything too obviously successful Furthermore, the sculptural, chunky boots by Carol Christian Poel, with their not-too-practical dripped rubber soles, are collector’s items but would by a vast majority of self-declared fashion lovers still be considered: a) ridiculous, b) unwearable, and c) a menace to a tasteful society.

 When talking to other shop owners from all over the world, Campbell is often astonished that their main concern is what the customers want.
 His main thought he claims is different.
 “What do I like?
 What do I believe in?” is what drives his curatorial decisions.
 Which of course has consequences: “You can afford this approach only if you stay small.”

 The road from disruptor to classic can be slippery.
-You may or may not like the new direction this little universe is steering to, but there is little doubt that it is a business run with passion and conviction.
+You may or may not like the new direction this little universe is steering, but there is little doubt that it is a business run with passion and conviction.
 And with just a hint of irony (or maybe completely without) Campbell assures us the nature of his masterpiece: “It is still very dark.
-It’s still a Vampire’s Castle.”
+It’s still a vampire’s castle.”